analoncur3/Voter-ID-US-News-Media/Update.md

   <img src="https://user-images.githubusercontent.com/89010445/163780538-bf7c6709-94a6-402a-819f-200f73ec8681.PNG" alt="Sublime's custom image"/, style="width:800px;">
 </p>

 8. Then I requested the html files for all these urls and used NewsPlease to extract the article data and meta data.
 We get **4035** articles, meaning 700 articles aren't retrieved.
 We also get 151 articles with NAs on the maintext column (mainly from the *National Review*).
 As we provide NewsPlease with the htmls from just the mediacloud urls, I created a new column 'media_name' and used the libraries tidyverse and inops in R to extract outlet names from the url column.
 I checked the number of articles retrieved per outlet (see table below).
-We get 0 stories from the *Washington Examiner* and only 14 from *The New York Times*, but for the latter we can also get this data from NexisUni.
+We get 0 stories from the *Washington Examiner* and only 14 from *The New York Times*, which explains the big drop, but thankfully we can also get this data from NexisUni.
 Interestingly for some reason I dont understand NBC News and CNN end up with more stories that original urls, I checked the urls and they are indeed from these sources so I dont know why they were tagged differently by the Mediacloud api.
-10 articles have urls that dont belong to any of the news outlets, bringing the data down to **3874**.
+10 articles have urls that dont belong to any of the news outlets, bringing the number of documents down to **3874**.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/89010445/163794100-c5ed5741-2f68-48b9-b6c8-608e910b6643.PNG" alt="Sublime's custom image"/, style="width:300px;">
 </p>